How do you know when all the mice are gone from your home?

 - How to Tell If All The Mice Are Gone – Our Guide

-If you are like me, then you will have problems sleeping (pesky mice keeping you awake!)
-You will also become obsessed with every little noise that you hear around your home.
+If you are like me, then you will become obsessed with every mouse-like noise that you hear around your home.

 But…now you think you may have cracked it, right?
-Do you think you might have got rid of every mouse that has infested your home?
+You’ve got dealing with mice down to a T… Do you think you might have got rid of every mouse that has infested your home?
 Your DIY pest control has worked!
-Or, has it?

 Let’s have a look at the things you can do to know, 100%, that all the mice have gone and you can forget the mice infestation you have just battled with.